Gpower01/People_Counter_App_Project/WRITEUP.md

 This project utilised ssd_mobilenet_v2_coco_2018_03_29 to deploy the "People_counter_app", the model selected should not have been converted Intermediate Representation (IR) format, so I seleted the model from [public_model_zoo](https://github.com/opencv/open_model_zoo/tree/master/models/public/) used for this project.

+- ssd_mobilenet_v2_coco

+SSD_MObilenet is a Single-Shot multibox Detection (SSD) network model used for object detection.
+The model input is a blob that consists of a single image of 1x3x300x300 in RGB format.
+This means that I have to process the model before delpoying the app.
+The original model input is in RGB format while converted model is in BGR format.
+The pre-process model also shows the number of detection boxes, channels, width and height (n, c, w, h) which is documented in the main.py.

+## Downloading and converting the model

+The folowing steps where taken to download and convert the model to Intermediate Representation (IR)

 ## Explaining Custom Layers

 The process behind converting custom layers involves...